iDigBio/spreadsheet-skills/01-format-data.md

 The cardinal rules of using spreadsheet programs for data:

-1. Put all your variables in columns - the thing you're measuring, like 'weight' or 'temperature'.
+1. Put all your variables in columns - the thing you're measuring.
+Highly suggested to follow Darwin Core right away, as it will reduce your questions later.
+For values that do not fit nicely in Darwin Core, keep a document that defines your fields clearly.
 2. Put each observation in its own row.
 3. Don't combine multiple pieces of information in one cell.
 Sometimes it just seems like one thing, but think if that's the only way you'll want to be able to use or sort that data.
 4. Leave the raw data raw - don’t mess with it!
 5. Export the cleaned data to a text based format like CSV.
 This ensures that anyone can use the data, and is the format required by most data repositories.

 For instance, we have data from a survey of small mammals in a desert ecosystem.
 Different people have gone to the field and entered data in to a spreadsheet.